Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 #### Internal latency

-Internal latency refers specifically to delays within a network system or device, rather than delays caused by the physical distance the data must travel.
+Internal latency refers specifically to **delays within a network system or device**, rather than delays caused by the physical distance the data must travel.
 This could be due to processing times within network devices like routers or switches.

 When you access a website, your data passes through several devices on your local network before reaching the internet.
 If your router is old or overwhelmed with traffic, it might slow down the processing of your data, adding to the overall latency.
 This delay caused by your router is a type of internal latency.